Media Types

 default: "default"

-This sets the style of the cover image.
-The book style will make the cover look like a book with sharp corners and a book fold.
-The default style will show the cover image as is.
+style makes the cover image look like a book cover with sharp corners and a book fold.
+The default style shows the cover image as is.

 layout: “video”

 Currently there are no additional configuration options for the video layout.
-The video layout supports YouTube and Vimeo video urls.
-Also it supports video files that are stored on your server.
+The video layout supports YouTube URLs, Vimeo URLs and links to mp4 files.

 customComponent